 On Bastille Day, 2019 There is more than one way to cage a child.
 It is tempting sometimes to say that the society we live in today can be straightforwardly deduced from the self-development of the logic of its institutions.
-That the horrid conditions we witness today are prefigured in the exclusions devised for a … More Bastille Day, July 14 2019
+That the increasingly horrid politics and social exclusions we witness today are prefigured in prior … More Bring ’em all in

 Unenforceability of Japanese Custody and Hague Abduction Convention Orders Jeremy D. Morley* [The following post by attorney Jeremy Morley is a short summary of the current (September 2017) legal circumstances with regard to child custody and international parental abduction in Japan.
 It amply illustrates why the most dire warnings possible can and should be issued … More Unenforceability of Japanese Custody and Hague Abduction Convention Orders